Planning ahead is everything when it comes to taking beautiful Airbnb listing photos that convert your listing traffic into real Airbnb bookings.

 2. Stage your property

-Staging your Airbnb makes your property appear warm and welcoming in listing photos.
+Staging your Airbnb makes it appear warm and welcoming in listing photos.

-Here are several simple (but high-impact) ways to stage your Airbnb listing photos:
+Here are 5 simple (but high-impact) ways to stage your Airbnb listing photos:

-- Place a laptop and other small desk decor (like this super cute faux plant and mini lamp) on your laptop-friendly work-from-home spaces
+- Place a laptop, faux plant, and mini lamp on your laptop-friendly workspaces.

 3. Thoroughly clean everything